 If You Have a Complaint

 You must inform us without undue delay, taking into account the circumstances of the case, of any lack of conformity which you perceive during the performance of the travel services included in the package travel contract.
 If you have a complaint whilst away, you must immediately notify the supplier of the service in question (e.g. your hotelier) and our resort representative, and complete a report form whilst in resort.
 If they are unable to resolve the problem, or a member of our staff is not available, you should contact us straight away by phone/fax/email and we will endeavour to assist.
-If you are still not satisfied on your return home, you must contact our Customer Services Team at Crystal Ski Holidays, DST House, St Marks Hill, Surbiton, KT6 4BH, or email us at email@example.com within 28 days of returning from your holiday, to allow your complaint to be investigated properly.
+If you are still not satisfied on your return home, you must contact our After-Travel Team at Crystal Ski Holidays, DST House, St Marks Hill, Surbiton, KT6 4BH, or email us at email@example.com within 28 days of returning from your holiday, to allow your complaint to be investigated properly.
 Please write your holiday reference number on your letter/email, and include all relevant information, as well as your daytime and evening telephone numbers.
-If you fail to follow this simple procedure, we will have been deprived of the opportunity to investigate and rectify your complain whilst you were in resort and this may affect your rights under this contract.
+If you fail to follow this simple procedure, we will have been deprived of the opportunity to investigate and rectify your complaint whilst you were in resort and this may affect your rights under this contract.
 We will acknowledge your written notification within 7 days and aim to provide a full response within 28 days.
 We can also offer you ABTA's scheme for the resolution of disputes, which is approved by the Chartered Trading Standards Institute.
 If we can't resolve your complaint, go to www.abta.com to use ABTA's simple procedure.
 Further information on the Code and ABTA's assistance in resolving disputes can be found on www.abta.com.
-You can also access the European Commision Online Dispute (ODR) Resolution platform at ec.europa.eu/consumers/odr.
+You can also access the European Commission Online Dispute (ODR) Resolution platform at ec.europa.eu/consumers/odr.
 This ODR platform is a means of registering your complaint with us; it will not determine how your complaint should be resolved.
 If you prefer, you can take your complaint to the County Court or another suitable court.
 Information regarding complaints may be shared with other tour operators.